 I came across the wonderful term ‘mythomania’ recently.
 Apparently it refers to the behaviour of habitual or compulsive lying…or in other words, spin!
 The mythomania developed by the government around libraries is almost admirable in its simplicity and effectiveness.
 Even the Prime Minister has got in on the act recently by claiming that library closures are due to ‘technological change’, whilst totally ignoring the massive reduction in funding.

 If Conservatives hold a totally skewed view of libraries you would reasonably expect Labour to have an opposing narrative.
 Unfortunately not!
 The Labour view of libraries is rather conspicuous by its absence.
 This is compounded by major figures such as the new London Mayor.
-During the mayoral election race, the now successful Sadiq Khan, failed to respond in any meaningful way to campaigners request for support, no doubt cautious over criticising the incompetent debacle unfolding in Labour controlled Lambeth.
+During the mayoral election race, the now successful Sadiq Khan, failed to respond in any meaningful way to campaigners request for support, no doubt cautious over criticising Labour controlled Lambeth.